What should you know about Spanish slates?

 Slate has a long tradition as a construction product.
 Its strength and outstanding performance make it one of the most durable and versatile materials mainly used for roofing and cladding.

-Today, most slate used in the UK has a Spanish origin and are used for high end projects, historical buildings, traditional pitched-roof housing and sustainable architecture.
+Today, most slate used in the UK has a Spanish origin and is used for high end projects, historical buildings, traditional pitched-roof housing and sustainable architecture.

 Why Spanish slates?